 - Opportunity Scholarship Tax Credit (OSTC): This grant program is for families with students in grades K-12 who meet EITC income guidelines and reside within the attendance boundaries of low-achieving schools as determined by the Commonwealth.

-The application fee for 2018-19 is $25.
-The application deadline, is March 15, 2018.
+The application fee is $25, and the application deadline, is March 13, 2020.
 If individual families have extenuating circumstances in meeting the deadline, we will be as flexible as possible in accommodating them.